 If you are lucky enough to have £1million burning a hole in your pocket then congratulations!
-Us lesser mortals will just have to imagine what that is like.
-However, an interesting question is just how much interest could you earn on a cool £1m?
+We lesser mortals will just have to imagine what that is like.
+However, an interesting question is just how much interest on 1 million pounds is achievable?

-These days with interest rates at all time low, as you will see below, it’s tougher than ever to make money from money.
+These days with interest rates at an all-time low, as you will see below, it’s tougher than ever to make money from money.
+Let’s take a look in more detail at the interest rates and terms below.
+You can also try out this compound interest calculator to try out other amounts and monthly contribution options.

-Starting with a lump sum of £1 million and with the interest rate at an all time low of 0.1%, the interest you would earn would be quite paltry.
-Although the Bank of England rate is 0.1%, this does not mean that you will get a savings account at this rate.
+Starting with a lump sum of £1 million and with the interest rate at a near all-time low of 0.25%, the interest you would earn would be quite paltry.
+Although the Bank of England rate is 0.25%, this does not mean that you will get a savings account at this rate.
 This is just the rate at which the Bank lends money.
 As such it is designed to encourage borrowing from the Bank in order to boost the economy.
-It’s bad news for savers, but good news for those on mortgages which are linked to the base rate.
+It’s bad news for savers, but good news for those on mortgages that are linked to the base rate.

 Let’s shift the interest rate up a bit.
 In years gone by, 2.5% would have been seen as fairly modest growth on a savings account, but since the crash of 2008 a rate of this size is seen as very generous.
 But what sort of numbers could we see at this rate?
 Even a shift of just over a couple of percentage points could provide you with something approaching the average UK salary – and we’re approaching numbers where you could as it were ‘live off the interest’.